chainstack/docs/docs/operations/fantom/tools.md

 #### Forge

-Use [forge](https://github.com/gakonst/foundry/tree/master/forge) to develop, test, and deploy your smart contracts on C-Chain.
+Use [forge](https://github.com/gakonst/foundry/tree/master/forge) to develop, test, and deploy your smart contracts.

 To deploy a contract: